America’s Top 100 Female Gymnasts: Icons Who Shaped the Sport

 • Leigh Hennessy was a pioneer who built U.S. trampoline credibility.

-• Isabella Anzola is known for her standout bars and a poised presence rare for her age.
+• Isabella Anzola is known for her standout uneven bars work and a poised presence rare for her age.

-• Charleigh Bullock brings explosive tumbling and fearless attack on vault, marking her as a potential power-event specialist.
+• Charleigh Bullock brings explosive tumbling and fearless vaulting, marking her as a potential power-event specialist as she moves through the elite ranks.

-• Lavi Crain and Vivi Crain, twin talents with high technical ceilings, show promise as dynamic all-arounders with exceptional polish.
+• Lavi Crain and Vivi Crain, twin talents with high technical ceilings, have shown promise as dynamic gymnasts with exceptional polish.
+Lavi also earned major junior international success in 2025.

 • Addy Fulcher boasts high difficulty and a calm competitive demeanor that belies her age.

-• Greta Krob has made early impressions on beam and bars, demonstrating both precision and artistry.
+• Greta Krob has made early impressions on beam and uneven bars, demonstrating both precision and artistry.

-• Jaysha McClendon, known for her powerful vaulting and expressive floor, shows potential for international podiums.
+• Jaysha McClendon, known for her powerful vaulting and expressive floor work, has shown strong potential in elite competition.

-• Kieryn Finnell competes with advanced composition and mature choreography, hinting at a bright senior career ahead.
+• Kieryn Finnell competes with advanced composition and mature choreography, hinting at a bright future in elite gymnastics.

 For a comprehensive list of America’s top 100 female gymnasts, including detailed statistics and rankings, you can refer to resources like: